alexmahan/instagrabber/README.md

 How to use it:
 1) Include jQuery
 2) Include instagrabber.js
-3) In your document ready, initialize the plugin as follows.
+3) In your document ready, initialize the plugin on some element.
+Insert your post IDs into the postID array.
+Choose your image size (t, m, or l).
+Choose your containing element.
+VOILA!
+You got specific posts.

     $(document).ready(function() {
         $('#instagram').instaGrabber({